-The Breast Care Center at Liberty Hospital provides comprehensive and compassionate breast care close to home in the Northland.
-Women who come for a routine mammogram will enjoy the comfortable and calming environment, and women who require additional screening or treatment can access all their care conveniently in one place.
+The earlier breast cancer is detected, the better the outcome.
+That's why the Breast Care Center at Liberty Hospital provides comprehensive and compassionate breast care close to home.
+Women who come for a routine mammogram will enjoy the comfortable and calming environment, and women who require additional screening or treatment can access leading-edge care conveniently in one place.

 Our specialty-trained breast radiologists use advanced imaging technologies to ensure accurate diagnosis and early stage detection.
 When you need more, our highly-specialized team cares for complex and high-risk breast care patients.

 Our dedicated staff ensures a caring and personalized experience.
 We are easy to find, and parking is free.

 We take care of you whether you need a routine mammogram or more.

 - Diagnostic imaging

 - High-risk breast care